May 9, 2015 Member Meeting/Program/Workshop

 THE WORKSHOP IS FULL!
 To have your name put on the wait list, please call Kitty… 423-764-2911

-When you come to our meeting bring a friend!
+Refreshments will be served.
+When you come to our meetings, bring a friend!

 ADDRESS GRACE COMMUNITY CHURCH